 Former Vice President of National Construction Company Pleads Guilty to Stealing Over $4.5 Million from Employer

-United States Attorney Rod J. Rosenstein thanked the FBI, Army CID, and DCIS for their work in the investigation.
-Mr. Rosenstein praised Assistant U.S. Attorney Leo J. Wise, who is prosecuting the case.
+United States Attorney Rod J. Rosenstein commended the U.S. Secret Service and the Baltimore County Police Department for their work in the investigation.
+Mr. Rosenstein thanked Assistant U.S. Attorney Judson T. Mihok, who is prosecuting the case.